-You may preview online syllabus - and get detailed information on individual TECEP® examinations - at the University website.
+Students may preview online syllabi - and get detailed information on individual TECEP® examinations - at the University website.
 Go to www.tesu.edu/courses and select the appropriate area.
-Choose the course in which you are interested.
-If you do not see a specific course listed under prior learning assessment (PLA), Guided Study, TECEP®, e-Pack® or online, you will know that the course is not offered in that format.
+Students choose the course in which they are interested.
+If students do not see a specific course listed under prior learning assessment (PLA), Guided Study, TECEP®, e-Pack® or online, they will know that the course is not offered in that format.

 New courses, particularly online courses, will be added to Thomas Edison State University offerings throughout the year.
 Visit the University website for updates.
-To ensure that a course satisfies your specific degree requirements, please confirm with your academic advisor.
-PLA options that allow you to earn credit for what you already know are available for almost every course, with the exception of Capstone courses.
+To ensure that a course satisfies the students specific degree requirements, the students should confirm with an academic advisor.
+PLA options that allow students to earn credit for what they already know are available for almost every course, with the exception of Capstone courses.